dCache/dcache-book2/config-PoolManager.md

 Storage classes might already be in use for the configuration of a tertiary storage system.
 In most cases they should be flexible enough to configure the PSU.
 However, in rare cases the existing configuration and convention for storage classes might not be flexible enough.

 Consider for example a situation, where data produced by an experiment always has the same storage class `exp-a:alldata@osm`.
 This is good for the tertiary storage system, since all data is supposed to go to the same tape set sequentially.
 However, the data also contains a relatively small amount of meta-data, which is accessed much more often by analysis jobs than the rest of the data.
-You would like to keep the meta-data on a dedicated set of DCACHE pools.
+You would like to keep the meta-data on a dedicated set of dCache pools.
 However, the storage class does not provide means to accomplish that.

 The cache class of a directory is set by the tag `cacheClass` as follows: